 Aside from space for brooding, your brooding area should also have a layer of bedding where your chicks can stay comfortably.
 Prepare bedding made of quality and absorbent litter material.

 This bedding can be three to four inches deep on top of dry sand or the floor of the brooder house.
-Feel free to add more litter if you think your hatchlings need more comfort.
-If the weather gets cold, add more litter for a total layer of up to eight to ten inches.
+You can add more litter if you think your hatchlings need more comfort.
+If the temperature in the brooding house drops, add more litter for a total layer of up to eight to ten inches.

 Litter should be absorbent to manage the moisture in the brooder house.
 Also, ensure that it is insulated to protect the hatchlings from the cold and comfortable yet strong to support the chicks.